 Dynamite comes in small packages.
-And the JBL GO 2 Bluetooth speaker is one of those mini, dynamite Bluetooth speakers you’ve been trying to find.
+And my JBL GO 2 review will tell you it's one of those mini, dynamite Bluetooth speakers you’ve been trying to find.

 You’re active, and you need something you can just clip, turn on your favorite audio, and go.

 You wake up energized, you grab your phone and turn on your favorite exercise playlist.
 You’re ready for your best workout ever.